cresset-template/cresset/README.md

 5. Run `make over` to create a `docker-compose.override.yaml` files.
    Add configurations that should not be shared via source control there.
    For example, volume-mount pairs specific to each host machine.

+### Explanation of services
+Different Docker Compose services are organized to serve different needs.

+- `train`, the default service, is used when compiled dependencies are necessary and when PyTorch needs to be compiled from source due to Compute Capability issues, etc.
+- `devel` is designed for PyTorch CUDA/C++ developers who need to recompile frequently and have many complex dependencies.
+- `ngc` is derived from the official NVIDIA PyTorch HPC images with the option to install additional packages.
+It is recommended for users who wish to base their projects on the NGC images provided by NVIDIA.
+Note that the NGC images change greatly between different releases and that configurations for one release may not work for another one.
+- `hub` is derived from the official PyTorch Docker Hub image and serves a similar function as the `ngc` service described above.
+- `simple` is derived from the Official Ubuntu Linux image by default as some corporations restrict the use of Docker images not officially verified by Docker.
+It installs all packages via `conda` by default and can optionally install reproducible environments via `conda-lock`.
+Note that `pip` packages can also be installed via `conda`.
+Also, the base image can be configured to use images other than the Official Linux Docker images.
+  **The `simple` service is recommended for users without compiled dependencies.**

+The `Makefile` has been configured to take values specified in the `.env` file as the defaults if it exists.
+Therefore, all `make` commands will automatically use the `${SERVICE}` specified by `make env SERVICE=${SERVICE}` after the `.env` file is created.

 ## Project Configuration